Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 -->

 This Ismaël Koné from Côte d'Ivoire (Ivory Coast).
 I am a fan of open source software.
-In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the Dataframe interchange protocol.
+In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the dataframe interchange protocol.

-We'll continue by motivating this project through details about: **cuDF** and the **Dataframe interchange protocol**.
+We'll continue by motivating this project through details about: **cuDF** and the **dataframe interchange protocol**.

 <!-- TEASER_END -->